- Replacing Your Church Video Projector

 Most modern projectors now project in a 16:9 aspect ratio.
-That means that for ever 16 units wide, it is only 9 units high.
+That means that for ever 16 units wide, it is only nine units high.
 This makes the image much more of a wide rectangle shape.

-If you are going to still use the 4:3 aspect ratio then you can get by with 1024×768 video resolution but if you are going to upgrade to the 16:9 aspect ratio then you really should use a HD projector that has a 1920×1020 video resolution.
+If you are going to still use the 4:3 aspect ratio then you can get by with 1024×768 video resolution but if you are going to upgrade to the 16:9 aspect ratio then you really should use an HD projector that has a 1920×1020 video resolution.